 Cleveland not only rocks as its motto states but it also shines during fall and it is the best time to see foliage in the city.
 You don’t have to go far around the city as its Metropark areas are unofficially called the emerald necklace.

-The many parks encompass a total area of over 21,000 acres and filled with beautiful trails, waterfalls, and various golf courses worth visiting for fall with a colorful display of reds, yellows, and oranges of local maples, Cleveland pear and birch trees.
+The many parks encompass a total area of over 21,000 acres and are filled with beautiful trails, waterfalls, and various golf courses worth visiting for fall with a colorful display of reds, yellows, and oranges of local maples, Cleveland pear, and birch trees.

 In fact, the string of parks is actually the number one visited attraction by locals and visitors to Cleveland!

 October is the best time to also enjoy festivals and events in the area.
-Some of them include enjoying Apple and Butter Cider at Lake Metroparks Farm, Fall Season at Pumpkin Village (October 9th), Corn and pumpkin weekends at Cleveland Metroparks (Oct 10th), Harvest Festival at Coe Lake on October 16th, and the Family Fall Fest at Petros Lake Park on Oct 23rd.
+Some of them include enjoying Apple and Butter Cider at Lake Metroparks Farm, Fall Season at Pumpkin Village, Corn and pumpkin weekends at Cleveland Metroparks, Harvest Festival at Coe Lake, and the Family Fall Fest at Petros Lake Park.